JBNU-JEduTools/manual-web/docs/kata-omnichat/how-to-use-the-dashboard/update-profile.md

+---
+id: dashboard-update-profile
-# How to use the dashboard
+title: How to use the dashboard
+prev: create-agent-bot-from-kata-platform
+next: dashboard-change-password
+---

 Configure your profile